 The next section of this article explores these issues in detail and explains why they could affect your computer.

-Device drivers are software programs responsible for managing and operating a particular device in or connected to your computer.
+Device drivers are software programs that manage and operate a particular device in or connected to your computer.

 These devices include all essential hardware as well as external keyboards and cameras.